sanketsaurav/zc_common/zc_common/jwt_auth/README.md

 For implementing authorization outside of Django Rest Framework, follow these rules.

+At minimum, all requests must include a JWT via the `Authorization` header.
+The JWT's signature must be signed with the secret key.
+Missing JWTs or invalid signatures must be rejected.

 ### Public

-If a service wishes to make a route public, no work is required.
+If a service wishes to make a route public, it must only check for the presence of a JWT, with valid signature.

 ### Authentication-required

-For routes which require the user to simply be logged in, services simply need to check for the presence of the JWT.
-The gateway validates any provided JWTs, and rejects those that are invalid, so if a service gets a request with a JWT, they can trust that it is valid, and that user is authenticated.
+For routes which require the user to simply be logged in, services simply need to check that the JWT payload contains role `user`.

 ### Staff Only

-Routes that are only accessible to staff will need to check the `roles` key of the JWT.
-Staff can be distinguished with the `staff` role.
+In addition to the `user` role, staff can be distinguished with the `staff` role.